bvandewe/pyneuro/docs/guides/simplified-repository-configuration.md

             ValueError: If consumer_group not specified in settings
             ValueError: If neither repository_setup nor database_name is provided
             ValueError: If mongo connection string not found in settings
+            ValueError: If invalid repository_type provided (not 'mongo' or 'motor')
         """
 ```